p3titcr0c0/url-debug-schema/README.md

   * pnr
   * picknroll
 * Avoid at all costs to add hacks here since hacks were added in the respective application, these redirect urls are meant to be universal in every sense and not just your team
-* if that is the use case is say logs for a particular production box then using this probably not a good idea incase a large group of people need it.
+* If that is the use case is say logs for a particular production box then using this probably not a good idea incase a large group of people need it.
 Ideally actual boxes should be abstracted away from the developer and the debug application should take care of narrowing down on the box in its UI.
 As an alternative a google doc can solve this use case.
 For example
   * In splunk you can change the hostname to a specific k8s pod, but a specific redirect url should not be created just for this purpose
 * If it’s something extremely custom and a lot of people need it, u can do this for e.g
   * `yo/google.doc-info-<appname>-<env>`